-Casa Manila, Intramuros Renovation: Exclusive Interview With Arch Antonio Mendoza
+Casa Manila, Intramuros Renovation: Exclusive Interview With Arch.
+J. Anton Mendoza

 Intramuros, the former centre of Philippine commerce, trade, politics, religion, and academic excellence, was the identifying location of Manila during the Spanish Colonial era.
 More than that, stately mansions of the principalia and ilustrados, palatial government buildings, and important architectural wonders were all also located within its very walls.
 But as fate would have it, natural disasters and a formidable war struck the gem of the Philippines' capital city, leaving Intramuros in utter ruin.

 For decades, the Intramuros Administration has been trying to rebuild select locations inside the so-called, "Walled City" back to its former glory in order to provide today's generation a glimpse of the past.
 Although marred by colonisation, the reconstruction and preservation give us a better grasp of our past and a stronger connection to our ancestral heritage which earned the country its moniker: "the Pearl of the Orient Seas".

 The Plaza San Luis complex was one of the earliest reconstructions inside Intramuros.
 It has five replica houses representing Antillean architecture prevalent during the 17th to 19th-centuries.
 It was named after one of the four original barrios inside Intramuros and consists of Casa Blanca, Casa Urdaneta, Los Hidalgos, El Hogar Filipino and Casa Manila.

 Casa Manila was constructed in 1981, under the direction of Arch.
 Ramón Faustmann, and was a replica of an 1850s San Nicolas house that was once located in Calle Jaboneros.
 It is a lifestyle museum aimed at showcasing the domestic lifestyle of a native principalia during the Spanish regime.
 It was frequented by students and tourists, locals and foreigners alike.